Trapigtrogen/Drawpp/drawpp_guide.md

 }
 ```

-In the main function, we want to create our application instance.
+<br>In the main function, we want to create our application instance.
 As parameters for the constructor, you should give the width and height of the application window.
-You can also give a title for the window.
+You can also give a title for the window.<br>

 ```cpp
 Application app(500,500,"Drawpp application");
 ```

-Now all that's left is to start the application.
+<br>Now all that's left is to start the application.
 This can be done with the member function ***run***.
 It will take as parameters, the loop function we created earlier, and some optional parameters which aren't relevant right now.
-The ***run*** function will also return an error code, so we can use that as the return value from main.
+The ***run*** function will also return an error code, so we can use that as the return value from main.<br>

 ```cpp
 return app.run(draw);
 ```

-Lastly, so that we don't have to look at a back screen, put a call to the ***background*** function inside of the *draw* function.
-The ***background*** function will color the window with the color we give it.
+<br>Lastly, so that we don't have to look at a back screen, put a call to the ***background*** function inside of the *draw* function.
+The ***background*** function will color the window with the color we give it.<br>

 ```cpp
 background(200,255,100);
 ```

-And now we're done.
-You now should be able to build and run the application. <br>
+<br>And now we're done.
+You now should be able to build and run the application.
-Here is the full code we wrote for this app:
+Here is the full code we wrote for this app:<br>

 ```cpp
 #include "drawpp.hpp"